Chimar Hellas

+Chimar Hellas S.A. is a Greek chemical company specializing in the research, development, and production of wood adhesives and chemical additives for the wood-based panel industry.

-Chimar Hellas S.A. is a Greek chemical company, founded in 1978 under the name MARLIT (later known in the 90s known as ACM Wood Chemicals) by Greek chemist Effy Markessini and her husband, Andrew C. Markessini, which specializes in wood adhesive systems and related additives, providing also expertise and services as well as technical support for engineered wood products.
+It was founded in 1978 under the name MARLIT (later known in the 90s known as ACM Wood Chemicals) by Greek chemist Effy Markessini and her husband, Andrew C. Markessini, which specializes in wood adhesive systems and related additives, providing also expertise and services as well as technical support for engineered wood products.

 The research facilities of Chimar Hellas in Thermi, a suburb of Thessaloniki.

 History

 In 1977, Andreas and Effy Markessini developed a patent for a new chemical product suitable for particleboards, resulting in lower costs for manufacturing plants and decrease in formaldehyde emissions.
 The invention was initially protected in Germany and later granted an international patent in forty countries.

 In 1978, the precursor company of Chimar Hellas, named as MARLIT, was established.
 Over the years, additional patents for adhesives were developed and the company entered into collaboration with the German manufacturer, Bison Werke Bähre und Greten.
 New patents led to the application of novel chemical products, such as additives, catalysts, and hardeners.

 In 1994, the company under its new name, Chimar Hellas, began developing technologies for the production of formaldehyde-based resins such as UF, MUF, and PF.
 Together with its subsidiaries MARLIT Ltd. and Adhesives Research Institute Ltd., the company laid the foundation for the ACM Wood Chemicals Plc corporate group.
 In 2002, Chimar Hellas fully absorbed ACM Wood Chemicals Plc.